 You are invited to engage with and appreciate the cultural significance of the submitted artworks at our exhibition in Perth’s CBD, followed by a fundraising auction on the final night of the exhibit.

 Ground Floor, 77 St George’s Terrace

-Exhibition is open to the public and free to enter.
+Exhibition and Auction are open to the public and free to enter.

 Janine’s natural exuberance for life allows her to gain great joy from the everyday moments that most of us take for granted.
 Her observations of these moments are what inspire her paintings and her desire to share the simple magic that is all around us.